Buffer supports Instagram business accounts. If you’re unsure which type of Instagram account you have, please see here.

 Direct scheduling vs. reminders

-Both single, carousel image posts, single video posts, and reels will be published automatically, assuming the image(s) or video is within Instagram's accepted aspect ratio range.
+Posts with a single image, multiple (carousel) images, single video posts, and reels will be published automatically, assuming the image(s) or video is within Instagram's accepted aspect ratio range.
 Additionally, videos must be between 3 and 60 seconds.
 Reels must be between 5 and 60 seconds long.
+All videos uploaded to Instagram must be under 100 MB.

 The reminder will be sent as a push notification to your phone when it's time for your post to be published.
 When the notification comes through, you'll be able to complete the posting process in the Instagram app itself.
 Learn more about this process here.